 - Mesa Arch, Utah – Chances are you’ve seen the beautiful Mesa Arch in Utah as it’s a famous destination for photographers.
 While it’s picture-perfect most all of the time, at sunrise the bottom of the arch glows from the reflected sunlight.

 - Los Cabos, Mexico – I wanted to include one luxury destination, and the AAA Five Diamond Grand Velas Los Cabos tops the list.
-Watching the sun come up on the Baja Peninsula from the oceanfront terrace of the Presidential Suite, followed by a dip in the private plunge pool and breakfast, will spoil you.
+Watching the sun come up on the Baja Peninsula from the oceanfront terrace of the Presidential Suite, followed by a dip in the private plunge pool and breakfast, will spoil you if all the other things to do in Cabo haven’t already.

 - St. Croix, U.S. Virgin Islands – Point Udall, on the eastern tip of St. Croix, is the first place in the United States for the sun to come up.
 There a tradition among island visitors to make the drive to the Point to be among the very first people to watch the sunrise.